-Wild Bear Nature Center is the only non-profit nature center in Boulder County.
+Wild Bear Nature Center is the only all ages nonprofit nature center in Boulder County, open year round and almost every day.

 The long-term vision from Wild Bear’s modest beginnings in 1995 was to create a nature center facility in the mountains near Nederland to provide the general public with opportunities to learn together about their own backyard.
 In 1999, Wild Bear collaborated with Boulder County Parks and Open Space and the Town of Nederland to preserve over 200 acres of land north of Nederland,